blacksheepdesign/webpack/README.md

 ### Fork It And Make Your Own

-You can fork this repo to create your own boilerplate, and use it with `vue-cli`:
+As with the official webpack template, you can fork this repo to create your own boilerplate, and use it with `vue-cli`:

 ``` bash
 vue init username/repo my-project